-NOW, THEREFORE, BE IT RESOLVED by the Board of Directors of the SunLine Transit Agency that it hereby authorizes the submittal of the following project nomination and allocation request to the Volkswagen Environmental Mitigation Trust Fund:

-Project Name: Procurement of Fuel Cell Buses
+NOW, THEREFORE, BE IT RESOLVED by the Board of Directors of the SunLine Transit Agency that it hereby authorizes the submittal of the following project nomination and allocation request to the Volkswagen Environmental Mitigation Trust Fund: Project Name: Procurement of Fuel Cell Buses

 Amount of funds requested: \$2,400,000

-will procure five (5) hydrogen electric fuel cell swagen Environmental Mitigation Trust Fund.
+Short description of project: This project will procure five (5) hydrogen electric fuel cell vehicles with partial funding by the Volkswagen Environmental Mitigation Trust Fund.

-ADOPTED THIS DAY OF DECEN MBER , 2023
+ADOPTED THIS DAY OF DECEMBER , 2023

 ATTEST:

-Edith Hernandez Clerk of the Board SunLine Transit Agency Lisa Middleton Chairperson of the Board SunLine Transit Agency
+Edith Hernandez Clerk of the Board SunLine Transit Agency

+Lisa Middleton Chairperson of the Board SunLine Transit Agency

 APPROVED AS TO FORM:

-General Counsel Eric Vail

-STATE OF CALIFORNIA)
+General Counsel Eric Vail STATE OF CALIFORNIA) COUNTY OF RIVERSIDE)

 ) SS.
-COUNTY OF RIVERSIDE)

-I, EDITH HERNANDEZ, Clerk of the Board of Directors of the SunLine Transit Agency, de hereby certify that Resolution No was adopted at a regular meeting of the Board of Directors held on the day of DECEMBER, 2023 by the following vote:
+I, EDITH HERNANDEZ, Clerk of the Board of Directors of the SunLine Transit Agency, do hereby certify that Resolution No. was adopted at a regular meeting of the Board of Directors held on the day of DECEMBER, 2023 by the following vote:

 AYES:

 NOES:

 ABSENT:

 ABSTAIN:

-IN WITNESS WHEREOF, I have hereunto set my hand this day of, 2023.
+IN WITNESS WHEREOF, I have hereunto set my hand this day of , 2023.

-Edith Hernandez Clerk of the Board

-SunLine Transit Agency
+Edith Hernandez Clerk of the Board SunLine Transit Agency

-DATE: December 6, 2023 ACTION

-FROM: Luis Garcia, Chief Financial Officer

-RE: California Senate Bill 125 (SB125) Project List and State Transit

-Assistance Funding Allocation
+DATE: December 6, 2023 ACTION то: Finance/Audit Committee Board of Directors FROM: Luis Garcia, Chief Financial Officer RE: California Senate Bill 125 (SB125) Project List and State T Assistance Funding Allocation ransit

-Recommend that the Board of Directors endorse the project priority list provided to the Riverside County Transportation Commission (RCTC) totaling \$91,000,000; and

-2) Direct staff to engage with the RCTC and Coachella Valley Association of Governments (CVAG) on the practice around the yearly 10% allocation of SunLine's State Transit Assistance (STA) funding for rail in the Coachella Valley.
+- Recommend that the Board of Directors endorse the project priority list provided to the Riverside County Transportation Commission (RCTC) totaling \$91,000,000; and - 2) Direct staff to engage with the RCTC and Coachella Valley Association of Governments (CVAG) on the practice around the yearly 10% allocation of SunLine's State Transit Assistance (STA) funding for rail in the Coachella Valley.